 Your brand, a vital part of your brand identity, is defined as a name or a type of product manufactured by a particular business.

-A brand identity is made up of what your brand says, what your values are, how you communicate your concepts, and the emotions you want your consumers to feel when they interact with your business.
-Essentially, your brand identity is the personality of your business and a promise to your consumers.
+A brand identity is made up of what your brand says, what your values are, how you communicate your product, and what you want people to feel when they interact it.
+Essentially, your brand identity is the personality of your business and a promise to your customers.

 As Jeff Bezos says, "Branding is what people say about you when you're not in the room."

-As the embodiment of almost everything your business is and does, a brand “lives and evolves in the minds and hearts” of consumers.
-Branded content was the most popular content marketing tactic in 2014, and it's set to grow in 2018 as well.
+As the embodiment of almost everything your business is and does, according to Purely Branded, a brand "lives and evolves in the minds and hearts" of consumers.
+Its identity, therefore, is crucial to the business's future.

 How to Create a Brand Identity